Syria: Australia suspends air operations

 (CNN)Australia has suspended all air operations over Syria in the wake of US forces downing a Syrian jet and a warning from Russia that US-led coalition planes are now targets for its forces in parts of the country.

-It's the latest twist in a conflict that one analyst has described as undergoing a "dramatic escalation" as an "uneasy battlefield coexistence" between forces with competing aims proves impossible to maintain.
+The news from Australia, one of the coalition partners fighting ISIS in Syria, was described as a blow for the US, putting it in a "very difficult position" at a critical time as the battle to liberate the ISIS stronghold of Raqqa continues.

+"This is not the time for the coalition to be in disarray," Dr Lina Khatib, head of the Middle East and North Africa Programme at Chatham House, an international affairs think tank, told CNN.

-In a statement, the Australian Department of Defence -- part of the international coalition fighting ISIS in the country -- said: "As a precautionary measure, Australian Defence Force (ADF) strike operations into Syria have temporarily ceased.
+In a statement issued Tuesday, the Australian Department of Defence said: "As a precautionary measure, Australian Defence Force strike operations into Syria have temporarily ceased.

 "ADF force protection is regularly reviewed in response to a range of potential threats.
 ADF personnel are closely monitoring the air situation in Syria and a decision on the resumption of ADF air operations in Syria will be made in due course.
 ADF operations in Iraq will continue as part of the coalition."